Whether you're looking for some therapeutic support or a way to sort things out if you're going through divorce or separation, I hope that I can help.

-Based in Cambridge, I provide mediation, family consultancy, relationship/divorce coaching and counselling services to clients throughout East Anglia and London.
-I work closely with other like-minded professionals who are equally committed to doing the very best for individuals and families experiencing change.
+Based in Cambridge, I provide counselling, mediation, family consultancy and relationship/divorce coaching services to clients throughout East Anglia and London.

-As a family relationship practitioner, I help individuals, couples and their children achieve their goals or aspirations, and if in dispute, to reach acceptable and lasting outcomes.
-I offer a professional, confidential service in a safe and supportive environment that I believe gives my clients the best chance of doing this.
+I work with individuals, couples and their families to achieve their goals or aspirations, and if in dispute, to reach acceptable and lasting outcomes.
+I offer a professional, confidential service in a warm, safe and supportive environment that I believe gives my clients the best chance of doing this.

 Everyone has individual needs, which is why there are a variety of options for working together.
 The first step is to talk on the phone or to arrange an initial meeting when I can find out more about you and help you identify which approach is going to be most helpful.